 Bursitis

-- Discomfort while sitting or lying down
+- Discomfort when sitting or lying down

-- Enlargement and redness
+- Spreading and reddening

 Herniated Disk